Host and hostess clubs: Drinks

 Many of the clientele who visit host bars are hostesses who finish work at around 1:00 or 2:00 a.m., causing host bars to often begin business at around midnight and finish in the morning or midday, and hosts to work to the point of exhaustion.
-But business times have changed in recent years by order of the police due to the increased incidence of illegal prostitution by host club customers who could not pay the host club debts they had accumulated.
-Nowadays most of these clubs open about 4:00 p.m. and have to be closed between midnight and 2:00 a.m.
-Drinks usually start at about ¥1000 but can reach around ¥6 million (US$60,000) for a bottle of champagne.
+Business times have changed in recent years, by order of the police, due to the increased incidence of illegal prostitution by host club customers who could not pay the host club debts they had accumulated.
+Most of these clubs open about 4:00 p.m. and have to be closed between midnight and 2:00 a.m.

 Buying bottles of champagne usually means a "champagne call" (シャンパンコール, shanpan kōru).
 All the hosts of the club will gather around the table for a song, talk, or a mic performance of some kind.
-The champagne will be drunk straight from the bottle by the customer, then her named host, and then the other hosts gathered.
+The champagne will be drunk straight from the bottle by the customer, then the host, and then the other hosts.
 Often a wet towel will be held under the chin of the customer and hosts while they drink to prevent spills.
 The performance differs from club to club, and is believed to have originated at club Ryugujo in Kabukicho by the manager Yoritomo.